FG-004 – Imperial Flag - Reichsdienstflagge c. 1905–1912

 • Depot size reference: Closely matches 150 × 250 cm standard size

-• Mounting: Two brass grommets with original braided rope loop still attached
+• Mounting: Two brass grommets with original braided rope loop

 Historical and rarity assessment